|Scrappy Pineapple Quilt - a study in Kona Cottons|

 And so the paper piecing began.
 Cut, sew, press, trim - I found my sewing rhythm!
 Around and around it goes.
 784 pieces.
 Up and down from the sewing machine to ironing board, to cutting board.
 Once I got the hang of it though I was able to sew up to four pieces at a time.
 The blocks were time consuming, taking more than an hour each to complete, and that is with fabric cut and ready to go.
 (The above layout was only for general design purposes only; I did not follow the colors of this layout but instead allowed color placement to be completely random).

-I have made the foundation paper piecing pattern for this block available as a PDF file - free to download - from my Craftsy Pattern Store.
-If you don't already have an Craftsy Account you will need to create one and this too is free.
+I have made the foundation paper piecing pattern for this block available as a PDF file - ready to download - from my Pattern Store.
 The download is for a four page PDF file and includes:

 - 7 inch Scrappy Pineapple Block Foundation